ddialliance/sdtl/SDTH/doc/content/BestPractices.markdown

 # Best Practices

+1. The SDTH type (i.e., sdth:Program, sdth:ProgramStep, sdth:DataInstance,...) of every entity must be explicitly declared.
 1. If a ProgramStep changes data or metadata, it creates a new DataframeInstance and/or FileInstance
-2. If a VariableInstance is not changed by a ProgramStep, it passes to the next DataFrameInstance or FileInstance with the same @id
+1. If a VariableInstance is not changed by a ProgramStep, it passes to the next DataFrameInstance or FileInstance with the same @id
     - This means that a VariableInstance can exist in more than one DataFrameInstance at the same time.

-3. The SDTH type (i.e., sdth:Program, sdth:ProgramStep, sdth:DataInstance,...) of every entity must be explicitly declared.

-4. Every Program and ProgramStep should have:
+1. Every Program and ProgramStep must have:
     - @id
     - hasSourceCode or hasSDTL
-5. Every FileInstance, DataInstance, DataframeInstance, TextInstance, ImageInstance, and VariableInstance should have:
+1. Every FileInstance must have:
     - @id
     - hasName
+    - loadsFile or savesFile
+1. Every DataInstance, DataframeInstance, TextInstance, ImageInstance, and VariableInstance must have:
+    - @id
+    - hasName
     - wasDerivedFrom or elaborationOf
-6. Every DataframeInstance should have at least one hasVariableInstance
+1. Every DataframeInstance must have at least one hasVariableInstance
     - A full enumeration of all VariableInstances in a DataframeInstance should always be created whenever a DataframeInstance is loaded from or saved into a FileInstance.
-7. wasDerivedFrom is used for ProgramSteps that
+1. wasDerivedFrom is used for ProgramSteps that
     - change values in a data object
     - change the number of rows or columns in a data object
     - change the order of rows or columns in a data object
-8. elaborationOf is used when metadata associated with a data object changes, but the values do not.
+1. elaborationOf is used when metadata associated with a data object changes, but the values do not.
 Examples are:
     - Labels for variables or values
     - Data type
     - Author
     - Title
     - Description
-9. A VariableInstance is an ordered set of data points
-    - The order of data points is important, because operations on dataframes often use data points from preceding (lag) or following (lead) rows
-10. A new VariableInstance is created when:
+1. A new VariableInstance is created when:
     - One or more values are changed
     - One or more rows are deleted
     - One or more rows are added